 Luckily, you can always wax or ceramic coat vehicles with PPF, which will improve the cars’ appearance.
 Just make sure to use the proper types of waxes.

-Applying paint protection film coat is extremely expensive when compared to all the other methods of paint protection, even when compared to ceramic coatings.
+Installing a paint protection film is extremely expensive compared to all the other methods of paint protection, even when compared to ceramic coatings.
 If you want the whole car to be covered in PPF, you can expect to pay anywhere between $2,000 and $7,000.

 Even though a clear bra may last up to 10 years with proper maintenance, it may discolor with time.
 If the paint protection film becomes yellowish, you’ll have to strip it off and apply a new film – which will cost the same as the first time you applied it.